 Learn the basics of how to crochet, starting at the very beginning.
-If you’re brand new to crochet, the vast array of available hooks, yarns, stitches, and patterns can seem overwhelming.
+If you’re brand new to crochet, the vast array of available hooks, yarns, stitches, and patterns, including for afghans, can seem overwhelming.
 What should a beginner learn first?
 Which hooks and yarns should you use?
 When there are so many options, how do you know where to start?
 Let’s explore the possibilities.

 Introduction to Crochet Supplies